 I am one of 80,000,000 Millennials in America today.
-Born and raised in California, I am not Democratic, nor am I Republican.
-I am Independent.
+Born and raised in California, I am not a Democrat, nor am I Republican.
+I am an Independent.
 I hear it said we have become a tolerant nation, but when I look at our society today I see the exact opposite of that.
 I see people justifying, in the name of politics, uncivil, deceitful, and rude behavior to anyone in their opposing party.
 And since most people side with either of the two largest parties, I see the feuding of politics fostering disrespect between our people, which is bleeding into all avenues of our society today.

 From TV shows to movies to music to road rage to bullying to the blatantly mean-spirited comments people leave on online articles, disrespect is portrayed and promoted almost everywhere.
 What concerns me most is how that disrespect seems to have morphed into a spirit of hatred.
 I see Americans treating each other more as enemies than friends.
 At the pace we’re going, I am worried what the future will look like for my generation and every generation thereafter.